swiftlang/swift-evolution/proposals/NNNN-enum-case-blocks.md

 ## Effect on ABI stability

-Because the generated switch statement should be identical to one that can be generated with Swift 3, I don't foresee effect on ABI stability.
+Because the generated switch statement should be identical to one that can be generated with Swift 3, I don't foresee any effect on ABI stability.

-Question: does the error case above affect ABI requirements, in order to display the error at the correct case line?

 ## Alternatives considered